marciomonzon/dev-test/README.md

 ## General Development
 <p>I made the code following the base project principles.
 Creating Controllers, entities, validations, mappings and all classes needed to complete the flow.
-  Each layer has it own class, low couplment and following CQRS principles.
+  Each layer has it own class and low couplment.
 </p>